tushar239/SpringRestExample/readme_springwebmvc.txt

 	Typical application may have several controllers, and DispatcherServlet needs some help deciding which controller to send the request to.
 So the DispatcherServlet consults one or more handler mappings to figure out where the request’s next stop will be.

 	3) Controller-
-	Once an appropriate controller has been chosen, DispatcherServlet sends the request on its merry way to the chosen controller (Actually, a well-designed controller per- forms little or no processing itself and instead delegates responsibility for the business logic to one or more service objects.)
+	Once an appropriate controller has been chosen, DispatcherServlet sends the request on its merry way to the chosen controller (Actually, a well-designed controller performs little or no processing itself and instead delegates responsibility for the business logic to one or more service objects.)
 	The logic performed by a controller often results in some information that needs to be carried back to the user and displayed in the browser.
-This information is referred to as the model.
+	This information is referred to as the MODEL.

 	4) Model and Logical View name returned by Controller to DispatcherServlet - One of the last things a controller does is package up the model data and identify the name of a view that should render the output.
 It then sends the request, along with the model and view name, back to the DispatcherServlet